NicolasLM/spinach/README.rst

    pip install spinach

-Create task and schedule two jobs, one executed now and one later:
+Create a task and schedule a job to be executed now:

 .. code:: python